andryushchenko/AInq.Background/README.md

     - Support interaction with background work queue
     - Use `StartupWorkInjection` to register and run works

+You can extend functionality by implementing custom `ITaskWrapper`, `ITaskManager` or `ITaskProcessor` and combine with existing ones to create more service variants.

 #### [![Nuget](https://img.shields.io/nuget/v/AInq.Background.Scheduler)](https://www.nuget.org/packages/AInq.Background.Scheduler/) AInq.Background.Scheduler

 Work scheduler implementation.
 - Support delayed, time-scheduled, and cron-scheduled work
 - Use `WorkSchedulerInjection` to regiter service or create for internal usage

+You can extend functionality by implementing custom `IScheduledTaskWrapper` or `IWorkSchedulerManager` and combine with existing ones to create more service variants.

 **NOTE:** [Cronos](https://github.com/HangfireIO/Cronos) is used for parsing Cron expressions - follow documentation for supported options.
 Format with seconds is supported.